cohenchris/scripts/bin/README.md

 [`extract [FILE...]`](extract)

 There are many different types of compressed files, each of which requires a different extraction program.
-This script allows an unlimited number of arguments to be passed.
+This script allows an unlimited number of arguments to be passed, each of which should be some sort of compressed file.
 It will loop through each argument and use the correct extraction program based on the file extension.